Legacy MCP-UI Adapter

 // For ChatGPT/Apps SDK hosts

-const appsSdkResource = createUIResource({
+const appsSdkResource = await createUIResource({

 uri: 'ui://my-server/widget-apps-sdk',